Andre Hakizimana Organic

 Single farm microlots like this one are extremely difficult to access.
 In this case, it is made possible due to the size of Andre and Anathal’s farm, which totals 1.2 hectare.
 Andre is also a member of the Dukunde Kawa Cooperative, which operates its own dry mill, allowing them to process smaller lots individually, whilst minimising cost and maintaining excellent quality standards.

 Andre has worked in coffee for over 40 years.
-He is one of the founding members of Dukunde Kawa Cooperative and remains active as a member – he even works at the cooperative in the off-season by providing support with maintenance and improvements outside of the harvest.
+He is one of the founding members of Dukunde Kawa Cooperative and remains active in the cooperative – he even works at Dukunde Kawa’s washing stations in the off-season, undertaking maintenance and improvements outside of the harvest period.
 His career in coffee started at an early age, when he left school at fifteen and began working the fields with his father.
 He eventually inherited a plot of land, which he planted with coffee.

-Andre is an industrious coffee farmer and, over time, he gradually saved money and acquired more land and planted more trees.
-Part of these efforts were to meet the needs of his growing family (Andre has five children), and he used the income earned from coffee farming to pay for school fees, insurance, clothing and covering all the family’s needs.
+Andre is an industrious coffee farmer and, over time, he saved money and acquired more land to plant more trees.
+These efforts were, in part, to meet the needs of his growing family (Andre has five children, two of whom are still in secondary school), and he has used the income earned from coffee farming to pay for school fees, insurance, clothing and covering all the family’s needs.

-With the forming of cooperatives like Dukunde Kawa, farmers were provided with the support, education and resources necessary to adopt better farming practices, and processing moved to centralised washing stations – where shared infrastructure, equipment and adequate labour both minimised the workload for individuals and dramatically improved the coffee’s quality.
-Andre was an early joiner of Dukunde Kawa (he is member 26!) and the cooperative transformed his life.
-As he said to us on a recent trip, “[Thanks to] the way Dukunde Kawa has processed and marketed our production, the price has improved significantly.
+With the forming of cooperatives like Dukunde Kawa, farmers were able to access the support, education and resources necessary to adopt better farming practices, and processing moved to centralised washing stations – where shared infrastructure, equipment and adequate labour both minimised the workload for individuals and dramatically improved the coffee’s quality.
+Andre was an early joiner of Dukunde Kawa (he is member #26!) and has transformed his life since joining the cooperative.
+As he shared on a recent visit to his farm, “[Thanks to] the way Dukunde Kawa has processed and marketed our production, the price has improved significantly.
 The cooperative pays us regularly, provides us with insurance and bonuses, and even with cows.
 Now there is a lot less work to do, and only during the harvest, because Dukunde Kawa does the rest.

-Today, Andre owns over 3,000 coffee trees and produces around seven tonnes of coffee per season, making him one of Dukunde Kawa’s biggest producing members.
-His production has grown so much, he now employs eight workers during the harvest to help him with picking.
+Today, Andre and wife, Anathal Mukawiza, own over 3,000 coffee trees and produce around seventy tonnes of coffee per season, making them one of Dukunde Kawa’s largest producing members.
+Their production has grown so much that Andre now employs between five to eight workers during the harvest to help him with picking.
 The pickers are trained to select only the ripest cherries for harvest and do several passes throughout the season to ensure quality standards are met.
+Andre hopes to increase his arable land year on year and add more trees, to ensure annual production remains stable, even if a plot or two drops volume due to unforeseen circumstances or climate events.

-Andre also farms 100% organically.
-He uses manure from the farm animals he keeps to fertilise his trees and has planted pumpkins and banana trees to prevent erosion and keep the soil moist.
-His wife, Anathal Mukawiza, works closely with him on the farm and the couple take great pride in their work and their coffee, which they see as an important investment in their family’s future.
-He hopes his children will follow in his footsteps, and has given 50 coffee trees to his four children who are still studying and a plot of land with 150 trees to his married daughter.
-He plans to renovate his house in the coming years, using the income generated from coffee sales to pay for it.
+Like all farmers who deliver to Mbilima, Andre farms 100% organically.
+He uses manure from his farm animals to fertilise his trees and has planted pumpkins and banana trees to prevent erosion and keep the soil moist.
+Anathal works closely with him on the farm and the couple take great pride in their work and their coffee, which they see as an important investment in their family’s future.
+He hopes his children will follow in his footsteps, and has recently gifted 50 coffee trees to each of his four children who are still studying and a plot of land with 150 trees to his married daughter.
+After living on the property for nearly 40 years, the pair plan to renovate their house in the coming years, using the income generated from coffee sales to pay for it.

 Unfortunately, during the 2023 season, localised hail storms damaged his production extensively.
+Recovering from hailstorms is not straightforward, as many of the trees must be extensively pruned to remove damage, and require extra nutrition in the year that follows.
+The goal is to remove any unnecessary stress the plants may endure in the recovery, so that they can go back to being productive as early as possible.
 While this setback has been disappointing, Andre remains confident it won’t have longterm effects at his farm.
 As he exclaimed, “Even though hailstorms have affected us, we are going to push forward and put all our efforts so you can keep finding our production.
 What we ask is that you keep buying it — and we will show you that we will not lose good quantities for you!’

 ABOUT MBILIMA WASHING STATION